What Is a Disposable Email? A Plain-English Guide

 Are disposable emails safe and legal?

-Using a disposable address to protect your privacy is completely legitimate and widely used.
-What matters is how you use the accounts you create — always follow the terms of service of the sites you sign up for.
-A disposable inbox is just a privacy tool, like a PO box for postal mail.
+Using a disposable address to protect your privacy is entirely legitimate and extremely common — it's the digital equivalent of giving a PO box instead of your home address.
+What matters is not the tool but how you use the accounts you create with it: always follow the terms of service of the sites you sign up for, and don't use anonymity to evade bans or commit fraud.

 Frequently asked questions